a11yproject/a11yproject.com/src/posts/what-is-wai.md

 - Promoting harmonized international uptake of web accessibility
   standards

-Two best examples of WAI’s significance in everyday technology life are the Web Content Accessibility Guidelines, (WCAG) and Accessible Rich Internet Applications (WAI-Aria) Recommendations that were created by members of WAI.
+Two best examples of WAI’s significance in everyday technology life are the Web Content Accessibility Guidelines, (<abbr>WCAG</abbr>) and Accessible Rich Internet Applications (<abbr>WAI-ARIA</abbr>) Recommendations that were created by members of WAI.

 ## Web Content Accessibility Guidelines, (WCAG) and Accessible Rich Internet Applications (WAI-ARIA) Recommendations: